ChristopherJ1987/Capstone-1/UPER.md

 <h2>1.
 Understanding the Problem</h2>
 * I need to create an e-commerce website using HTML, CSS, and React.
 * There will be no back-end in this project, so I will need to incorporate the products for sale on this site using a json file.
-* I need to identify what this site will be selling.
+* I need to identify what this site will be selling.(Records)
 * I need to create a good flow and style that allows for easy transition from route to route.
 * Main problems to solve:
-    - Need to store products for the e-commerce site withing the application
+    - Need to store products for the e-commerce site within the application
     - Need to display a store front
     - Need to display products page
     - Need to display product info